Bayer-Group/pavo/README.md

 Note that in this environment `pavo` is already installed in development mode, so go ahead and hack.

-Make sure to have a running instance of redis on your development machine.
-On OSX install via homebrew `brew install redis && brew services start redis`.
-On Ubuntu `sudo apt install redis && sudo systemctl start redis`.

 - Run tests via `pytest`
 - Run the static type analysis via `mypy pavo`
 - Launch a development instance via `pavo development run`